top of page

 Hoogstra_edit_2.jpg

 Dr. David Hoogstra completed his B.A. at Calvin College in Grand Rapids, Michigan.
 He obtained his M.D. from Wayne State University School of Medicine in 2016.
 While at Wayne State, Dr. Hoogstra received several awards, including recognition for distinction in biomedical research.
 After receiving his M.D., he began his pediatric residency at Helen DeVos Children’s Hospital in pediatric hematology and oncology.
-He is currently in the 4th year of his residency and has elected to complete his research training in the MacKeigan lab.
-Dr. Hoogstra’s research aims to determine the therapeutic potential of combining autophagy inhibition with ALK inhibition in pediatric anaplastic large cell lymphoma (ALCL).
+Dr. Hoogstra’s research aims to determine the therapeutic potential of combining autophagy inhibition with ALK inhibition and exploring novel radiopharmaceuticals in pediatric cancer.

 Tube rack color: Blue